limoncello-php/app/README.md

 - Built with :heart: [Limoncello](https://github.com/limoncello-php/framework)

 It could be a great start if you are planning to develop JSON API.

+Feel free to ask questions and thank you for supporting the project with :star:.

 ### Installation